cloudflare/cloudflare-docs/products/images/src/content/faq.md

 Cloudflare Images supports common web-compatible file formats as input files: JPEG, PNG, GIF (including animations), and WebP.

-### Can Cloudflare Images convert my images to AVIF?
+### Can Cloudflare Images convert my images to AVIF or WebP?

-Soon!
-We will be introducing AVIF support in the near future.
+Yes.
+Based on the `Accept` HTTP request header Cloudflare Images will be served in AVIF or WebP format.
+The transformation of an image to AVIF is compute-intensive but leads to a significant benefit in file-size.
+We are always weighing cost and benefit when deciding on which format to serve.

 ### Can Cloudflare Images be served from custom domain?